leudz/shipyard/guide/src/fundamentals/iterators.md

 #### Not

-It's also possible to filter entities that don't have a certain component using [`Not`](https://docs.rs/shipyard/latest/shipyard/struct.Not.html).
+It's possible to filter entities that don't have a certain component using [`Not`](https://docs.rs/shipyard/latest/shipyard/struct.Not.html) by adding `!` in front of the view reference.

 ```rust, noplaypen
 {{#include ../../../tests/book/iterators.rs:not}}